waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     2.  **Item/Event Hypothesis:** The puzzle requires an item or event completion from elsewhere in Goldenrod City to be solvable.
     3.  **External Switch Hypothesis:** The switch is not in the 'Switch Room Entrances' map at all, but in the main 'Underground' map or another location entirely.

-## XIII.
+## IX.
 Reflection & Strategic Pivots
 *   **Exit Strategy:** If all hypotheses for the Goldenrod Underground puzzle fail, I will abandon it, exit the area, and focus on finding the Gym or exploring the rest of the city to prevent getting stuck.
 (Strategy executed in turn 25435).
     *   LADDER: Triggers a warp when walked onto.
 Does not require interaction with the 'A' button.
 *   **Warp Carpet Movement Hypothesis (Failed):** Stepping on the WARP_CARPET_DOWN tile at (21, 29) did not trigger a warp.
 This confirms these warps require an external trigger.

-## XIV.
-Puzzle Notes: Goldenrod Game Corner
+## X. Puzzle Notes: Goldenrod Game Corner
 *   **Objective:** Find the exit.
 *   **Current Hypothesis:** A hidden switch exists in the southern, reachable area.
 *   **Systematic Search Plan:** I am systematically checking every reachable tile adjacent to an impassable object (WALL, COUNTER, etc.) and marking progress with map markers.